GambuzX/Ascii-Raider/docs/README.md

 ## Testing Results

 We made an effort to fully cover our code with Unit Tests.
 Besides the *Application* class, which is ruining our results, we were able to achieve a high test and mutation coverage.

+There are some tests that were made purely for OCD reasons (even though the final result was far from perfect), because the class only had a static funciton (Explosions i.e.) and we couldn't respect the "Unit" principle.

+There was an interesting (if I say so myself) thought that arose during the testing of the program.
+Does less dependency means more vulnerability in the code??
+Bear with me for one second: what we are doing essentially when we are testing the code with mocks is exploiting the code from the inside.
+One way to remove dependency an make it easier for testing the code is to, instead of making new object inside the constructor, receive them as an argument.
+This makes it easier to test using mocks, that, if the first premise is true, then makes the code more vulnerable.

-The results can be seen below:
+The test results can be seen below:

 ![Pitest results](https://github.com/FEUP-LPOO/projecto-lpoo-2019-lpoo_710/blob/master/docs/Images/TestResults.PNG)*Final test results*